intel/pti-gpu/samples/gpu_inst_count/README.md

 ## Overview

-This sample is a simple LD_PRELOAD based tool that allows to collect dynamic execution count for every OpenCL(TM) kernel instruction.
+This sample is a simple LD_PRELOAD based tool that allows to collect dynamic execution count for every GPU kernel instruction.
+The sample uses common code from utils/gtpin_utils.

 As a result, assembly listing annotated with dynamic instruction count for each kernel will be printed.